JonathanAsh/footballeyeq-backend/README.md

 A RESTful API and database for the website and android apps.

 ## Setup
-To run this program, you will need to have Node Version Manager (nvm).
+You will need to have Node Version Manager (nvm).
 The version of node this project uses is stored in `.nvmrc`, and you can run `nvm use` to install it.

 Swap to the `dev` branch: `git checkout dev`.
 If you want to push something into `main`, make a PR in Bitbucket and let someone else check it first, I'd like to keep `main` as always working.
 If you're working on something big, might be good to branch off `dev` as well, and make a PR to merge back in, just to keep things tidy.